 By using the Bt toxin, less insecticides need to be used, which reduces costs for the farmer and, therefore, the overall cost of the food.
 Since less pesticides need to be used in Bt-toxin-engineered crops, this also helps protect the environment.

 Another great example of plant genetic modification is with golden rice.
 In developing countries, vitamin A deficiency is a major problem that can cause acquired blindness if left untreated.
-Moreover, it has been reported that every year, 1.15 million children die as a result of vitamin A deficiencies.
+Moreover, it has been reported that every year, over a million children die as a result of vitamin A deficiencies.
 Golden rice is rice that has been genetically engineered to contain high levels of beta-carotene, a precursor to vitamin A, giving the rice a golden color, as shown in the picture below.
 In this way, genetic engineering of rice has made it more nutritious, and encouraging people to consume golden rice has decreased vitamin A deficiencies.

 Example 3: Understanding the Utility of Genetic Engineering in Plants